invincible-pixel/URL-Shortener/README.md

 Now I made URL of the router:

-Now in controller I made url.js: made async function to generate new short url, I used a service named as npmjs.com and used short id package.
+Now in controller, I made url.js: made an async function to generate a new short url, I used a service named npmjs.com and used the short id package.

-On terminal wrote these commands for verification: show dbs use short-url show collections
+On the terminal wrote these commands for verification: show dbs use short-url show collections